-Zoom 214 ft. downhill in the dark at a 60 degree angle for ultimate thrills!
+Zoom 214 feet downhill in the dark at a 60-degree angle for ultimate thrills!
 Keep an eye out for the surprise ending.

-The least intense of Typhoon Lagoon's raft rides, Keelhaul Falls takes you on a smooth slide through caverns and a waterfall, complete with palm trees and boulders as the scenery around you.
+The least intense of Typhoon Lagoon's raft rides, Keelhaul Falls takes you on a smooth slide through caverns and a waterfall, complete with scenic palm trees and boulders.

 This family raft ride is by far our favorite attraction at either of Disney's water parks.
 It's a combination of the fun animatronic, cool props and overall splashin' experience.
 And we love anything we can all ride together!
 This one is a must-do.